 1. People Writing Reviews With The Word Scam In The Title

 Take Mindvalley for example.
-I have taken a lot of courses through Mindvalley, and I’ve written a lot of reviews.
+I have taken a lot of Mindvalley quests, and I’ve written a lot of reviews on those Mindvalley quests.
 My reviews never have scam in the title because I’m not writing about a scam – I’m writing about the course.
 But, a lot of people do write their reviews with scam in the title and it drives me insane.

 One site puts ‘legit or scam’ in every single title of a product they review.
 They know darn well that it’s not a scam.